Anon-Planet/thgtoa/guide.md

 -   Consider the use of Haven <https://guardianproject.github.io/haven/> <sup>[[Archive.org]][540]</sup> on some old android phone to keep watch on your home/room while you are away.

--   Remember [Appendix N: Warning about smartphones and smart devices].
+-   Remember [Appendix N: Warning about smartphones and smart devices:].
 Do not forget your smart devices can compromise your anonymity.

 -   Do not ever travel with those devices if you must pass strong border checks and where they could be illegal or raise suspicion.